Lauri1010/NeuralNetworkML/README.md

-# NeuralNetworkML
+# Neural Network ML
-Multilayered backpropagation neural network using c++
+Multilayered backpropagation neural network developed with c++

 You must run the program on windows command prompt (win 10)
 - NeuralM.exe 0 for training mode